lisa-paul/DSI-hackathon-GFC/README.md

 - **Limited to a maximum of 20 features**
 - Your choice of samples

-### Team 3 - Algorithm Constraint I
+### Team 3 - Algorithm Constraint
 - **Must use a Random Forest**
 - Your choice of features
 - Your choice of samples

-### Team 4 - Algorithm Constraint II
-- **Must use AdaBoost**
-- Your choice of features
-- Your choice of samples

 ## Deliverables
-Your team will have until 2pm EST (presentation time) to build the best model possible under those constraints.
+Your team will have until 11:30am EST (presentation time) to build the best model possible under those constraints.

-- Modeling, predictions csv, and slide deck done by 2pm EST)
+- Modeling, predictions csv, and slide deck done by 11:30am EST)
-- Group presentations (_5 min, semi-technical audience_) with slide deck between 2-3pm EST (presentation time)
+- Group presentations (_5 min, semi-technical audience_) with slide deck between 11:30am-12pm EST (presentation time)
-- Repo with organized notebooks due by 2pm EST
+- Repo with organized notebooks due by 11:30am EST

 # ![](https://media.giphy.com/media/aL4bDxt8fbpy8/giphy.gif)